Siege of Stralsund (1628): Siege

-On 23 or 25 June, Stralsund concluded an alliance with Gustavus Adolphus of Sweden, scheduled to last twenty years.
+Imperial forces commanded by Hans Georg von Arnim opened the siege in May 1628.
+The Danes sent reinforcements including 900 Scots led by Donald Mackay, with another 600 Swedes arriving on 20 June.
+On 23 June, Stralsund concluded an alliance with Gustavus Adolphus of Sweden, scheduled to last twenty years.
 Gustavus Adolphus then stationed a garrison in the town, the first such on German soil in history.
 This event marked the starting point of Swedish engagement in the Thirty Years' War.
-Robert Monro recorded that Semple was killed almost upon arrival and Macdougall temporarily captured.
-However he noted that this Swedish contingent "did come voluntarily come to succour and help our Nation" indicating the sheer number of Scots from both the standing Danish garrison and the Swedish relief force.

 On 27 June, Wallenstein took command of the besieging forces, and renewed the assaults starting the very same night.
 The Scottish troops, entrusted with the defence of a crucial section of Stralsund's fortifications, distinguished themselves by an extremely fierce way of fighting.
 The main assault was on the eastern district of Franken, commanded by major Robert Monro.
 Of 900 Scots, 500 were killed and 300 wounded, including Monro.
 Rosladin was able to relieve Monro's force and re-take lost ground.
 An overall 2,000 defenders were killed and captured in this assault.
 Monro later recalled that "we were not suffered to come off our posts for our ordinary recreation, nor yet to sleepe" - for a period of six weeks.